-From April 2016, the amount by which your income can change before you have to tell the Tax Credit Office falls from £5,000 to £2,500.
+The amount by which your income can change before you have to tell the Tax Credit Office is £2,500.
 This is called the income disregard.

-If your income goes up by £2,500 or more and you delay telling the Tax Credit Office or wait until the next time your claim is due to be re-assessed, you may find that you have been overpaid tax credits.
+If your income goes up by £2,500 or more and you delay telling the Tax Credit Office or wait until the next time your claim is due to be re-assessed, you might find you have been overpaid tax credits.

-It also works the other way.
 If your income falls by £2,500 or more, you might be entitled to more tax credits, or be asked to claim Universal Credit.